memgraph/docs/docs/tutorials/migrate-relational-database.md

 If you decided you want to add a property to any of the nodes or relationships you can do so at any point without disrupting the schema.

-Let's add the city property to customer 4.
+Let's add the `city` property to customer 4:

 ```cypher
 MATCH (c:Customer {id: "4"})